neo-project/docs/docs/en-us/develop/tool/sdk/contract.md

     Take the `transfer` method of native contract Neo as an example:

     ```c#
-    // construct the script, in this example, we will transfer 1 NEO to receiver
+    // construct the script, in this example, we will transfer 1024 NEO to receiver
     UInt160 scriptHash = NativeContract.NEO.Hash;
-    byte[] script = scriptHash.MakeScript("transfer", sender, receiver, 1);
+    byte[] script = scriptHash.MakeScript("transfer", sender, receiver, 1024);
     ```

 2. Construct the transaction：

     ```c#
-    // initialize the TransactionManager with rpc client and sender scripthash
+    // initialize the TransactionManagerFactory with rpc client and magic
-    Transaction tx = new TransactionManager(client, sender)
-        // fill the script, attributes and cosigners
+    // fill the script and cosigners
-        .MakeTransaction(script, null, cosigners)
-        // add signature for the transaction with sendKey
-        .AddSignature(sendKey)
+    TransactionManager txManager = await new TransactionManagerFactory(client, 5195086)
+        .MakeTransactionAsync(script, cosigners).ConfigureAwait(false);
-        // sign transaction with the added signature
+    // add signature and sign transaction with the added signature
-        .Sign()
-        .Tx;
+    Transaction tx = await txManager.AddSignature(sendKey).SignAsync().ConfigureAwait(false);
     ```

 3. Broadcast the transaction on the blockchain:

     ```c#
     // broadcasts the transaction over the Neo network
-    client.SendRawTransaction(tx);
+    await client.SendRawTransactionAsync(tx).ConfigureAwait(false);
     ```

 4. Wait until the transaction is added to the blockchain and then get the transaction execution status to make sure the contract is invoked successfully: